-2) Get A College Education – The studies continue to show that there is a direct correlation with income and education level.
+2) Get A College Education – The studies continue to show that there is a direct correlation between income and education level.
 If you want to earn more than you need to learn more.
 If you want to enter the workforce making $50,000 to $100,000 year, you need to get an education.
 Yes, there are successful people without college educations and they are the exception to the rule.
-And you don’t have to go to a Ivy League either.
+And you don’t have to go to an Ivy League school either.
 I went to a state school that cost about $10,000 in total for my bachelor’s degree.

 3) Pay Yourself First – I learned early on in my career that you need to pay yourself first in the form of savings for retirement and investments.
 I have maxed out my 401K for years now, My wife and I own an investment condo and are always looking for other places to put our money to work.
 This also means that I don’t drive a fancy car and we live in a house that is significantly less than we can afford.
-Instead we live well below our means.
+We live well below our means.

 Growing up I promised myself that I would never be anything like my parents and that I would not take the opportunities in this country for granted.
 I found people that were where I wanted to be.
 I studied them intently and listened to advice that was so generously given.
 I’ve been fortunate to find many mentors to help me along the way.
-I believe there is a bit of luck in every success, but luck is really found at the intersection of preparedness and opportunity.
+I believe there is a bit of luck in every success, but luck is found at the intersection of preparedness and opportunity.
 If you never prepare yourself by doing the work and making the investment of time and effort, you will never be “lucky.”